microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 **All the labeling data will be read from and write into `Server/data`.**

-In order to experience Labeling UX project, you will need to:
+In order to experience Labeling UX project, you will need to add the files mentioned below in `Server/data` folder:

-1. Create a folder named `data` under `Server` folder.
-2. Inside `data` folder, add:
 - Documents you would like to label.
 (Supported types of document for labeling: PDF, JPG, JPEG, PNG, TIFF, TIF)
 - Corresponding `.ocr.json` files for these documents.
 - (Optional) If you already have the `.labels.json` files for corresponding documents or `fields.json` file for your labeled documents.
 You could add these files into `data` folder as well.

 > **Note:**
 >